tscode/StructPack.jl/docs/src/usage.md

 disagrees that a given value `val::T` should always be serialized in the same way, independent of the circumstances.

-There are two primary mechanism to enforce context-dependent customizations when packing and unpacking `val`:
+There are two primary mechanism to enforce context-dependent customizations when packing and unpacking a value:
 Via its parent structure, or via [`Context`](@ref) objects.

 Here is a simple example where a field (the child) of a struct (the parent)